 Audrey: My job on the Bay Bridge project is definitely the most awesome to date.
 I spent two years out there with an awesome crew.
 My foreman Nigel gave me the utmost respect and he never felt that I was incapable of doing the work.
 The work is rough.
 Pile drivers do all phases of construction.
-I did carpentry and form work, rigging, used numerous pneumatic and power tools, placed steel and concrete, cut and burned steel, operated a man lift and forklift when necessary, installed thermal control systems to regulate the curing of placed concrete and was appointed pile driver steward from my union.
+I did carpentry and form work, rigging, used numerous pneumatic and power tools, placed steel and concrete, cut and burned steel, operated a man lift and forklift when necessary, also I rented the forklift from Sun Equipment, installed thermal control systems to regulate the curing of placed concrete and was appointed pile driver steward from my union.

 Lisa: What’s it like to work mostly with men?

 Audrey: Working with men can be a challenge.
 Entering the trade at 36, I was pretty grounded in who I was as a person.
 I was not intimidated by the attitudes or opinions of the men.
 However, I was very aware of their knowledge and expertise and how much I had to learn.
 The environment can be hostile at times because big change comes slowly.
 I have never had a problem with that because as a woman I realize that men are only here to keep us company anyway.

 The guys just want you to do the work.
 It does not matter what your gender is; you have to get on the team.
 Our work is harsh and dangerous.
 We have to take care of each other out there.
 My union hall is fully loaded with some of the best bridge builders and welders in the world.
 It is an international union and we set the standard.
 I am proud to be a part of that.
 No one can ever take away what my union has given to me – on so many levels, inside and out.